GoogleChrome/OriginTrials/developer-guide.md

 ## How do I enable an experimental feature on my origin?

 *Note: token registration opens in a couple of weeks.
-Please check back then*
+Please check back then.*

 You can opt any page on your origin into the trial of an experimental feature by requesting a token for your origin and then adding an origin-trial <meta> tag to the head of that page.
 For example this may look something like:
 ```